sanjeevkomma/Python/course/README.md

+# ToRead
-# Basic Data Types
+* Basic Data Types

-# Numeric Operators & Functions in Python
+* Numeric Operators & Functions in Python

-# Boolean Operators in Python
+* Boolean Operators in Python
+* There is no separate Character data type
+* String module